 Disclosure: I may earn money or products from companies mentioned in this post.
 I only recommend products and services I trust to serve you.
 Purchasing through an affiliate link comes at no extra cost to you.
 You can learn more here.

 Cucumbers are one of my favorite vegetables to grow in the garden for several reasons.
 First, I love to grow cucumbers because cucumbers are EASY to grow.
-(I have a several easy to grow vegetables on my list) They don’t require a lot so it makes them fun to grow.
+(I have a several easy to grow vegetables on my list) First, they don’t require a lot so it makes them fun to grow.
 Second, they’re prolific, you’re almost guaranteed to get a bumper crop harvest off of them.
 Third, fresh cucumbers are delicious.
-And fourth, Pickles…. need I say more?
+Fourth, Pickles…. need I say more?
 I’m ready to tell you exactly how to grow cucumbers.